2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 Plume Network

-Plume is the first full-stack Layer 1 public chain built specifically for real-world asset finance (RWAfi), aiming to achieve rapid tokenization and global distribution of real-world assets.
+Plume is the first full-stack Layer 1 public chain built specifically for real-world asset finance (RWAfi), aimed at achieving rapid tokenization and global distribution of real-world assets.
 Its composable EVM-compatible environment supports the access and management of various real-world assets.

 • End-to-end tokenization engine: Simplifies the asset onboarding process through automated compliance checks, KYC/AML integration, and compliance templates.

-• Interoperability hub: Its SkyLink cross-chain interoperability solution connects over 16 public chains (such as Solana and Movement), enabling users to enjoy institutional-level RWA yields across multiple chains without permission, promoting the development of a cross-chain RWA ecosystem.
+• Interoperability hub: Its SkyLink cross-chain interoperability solution connects over 16 public chains (such as Solana, Movement), enabling users to enjoy institutional-level RWA yields across multiple chains without permission, promoting the development of a cross-chain RWA ecosystem.

 • Ecosystem expansion: Plume has launched over 180 protocols covering real estate tokenization, private credit, commodities, and more.
 Its strategic partnership with rwa.xyz ensures comprehensive data analysis capabilities for on-chain RWA, providing users with industry-leading tokenized asset data.